epfl-ada/ada-2021-project-hoja/README.md

 The current main tasks for each team member are the following:

-**Andrea**: Developing the code skeleton and the optimization quote classification.
+**Andrea Perozziello**: Developing the code skeleton and the optimization quote classification.

 **Oliver Welin Odeback**: Responsible for the data story and visualization of results.